 Note

 Rice Paper Hydration: Dip briefly!
 The paper will continue to soften.
-Over-soaking leads to gummy, hard-to-wrap messes.
+Too much soaking leads to gummy, hard to wrap messes.

 Wrapping Firmness: Roll tightly enough so they don't unravel, but not so tightly they burst from steam during frying.